-The John Nicholas Brown Center for Public Humanities and Cultural Heritage supports and strengthens the work of arts and cultural organizations that strive to preserve, interpret, and make the humanities meaningful and accessible.
-We do this through teaching, research and public engagement initiatives that connect individuals and communities to art, history, and culture.
-The Center offers innovative hands-on projects and educational programs, including professional development workshops and an Masters degree program, that help practitioners, students, and scholars who want to better understand and contribute to a vibrant culture.
+The Center for Public Humanities at Brown defines Public Humanities through our teaching and events, our collaborative projects, and our analog and digital publications that connect individuals and communities to art, history, and culture.
+The Center offers innovative hands-on projects and educational programs, including professional development workshops and a Masters degree program, that help practitioners, students, and scholars who want to better understand and contribute to a vibrant culture.

 The A.M.
 Program in Public Humanities